 The dial controls are easy to use, and the stainless-steel finish will look right at home in a range of kitchen styles.

-This warming drawer might be one of the more expensive choices on this list, but if you need a lot of space, whether it is for plates or for proving bread, you can’t go wrong.
+This warming drawer might be one of the more expensive choices on this list, but if you need a lot of space, whether it is for plates or for proving bread, it could be a good choice.

 The Cookology warming drawer can hold up to 25 kg and has a range of standard functions, including bread proofing, defrost, and softening.